realworldocaml/book/en/error-handling.md

 Exception: Key_not_found("c").
 ```

-## Choosing your error handling method
+## Choosing an error handling strategy

 Given that OCaml supports both exceptions and error-aware return
 types, how do you choose between them?
 The key is to think about the